Henrikan/dynamics-365-unified-operations-public/articles/supply-chain/procurement/automatic-charges-allocation.md

 1. In the list pane, in the **Level** field, select the level where your auto charge applies:

-    - *Main* – Apply charges to the order header.
+    - *Header* – Apply charges to the order header.
     - *Line* – Apply charges to the order lines.

 1. Select an existing auto charge to edit it, or select **New** to define a new auto charge.